Tips For Interpreters

 4. It’s their client, not yours

 When an agency assigns you for an assignment they are relying on you to:

 1: perform interpreting duties with the utmost professionalism &

 2: to represent the hiring agency

 If the client puts you on the spot and asks you to return for a follow-up assignment, remember that you are working on behalf of the hiring agency.
 Kindly tell the client that all requests for future assignments must be made directly through the agency, but that the client is welcome to request the interpreter by name for that future assignment.

 Most agencies provide freelance interpreters with business cards that should be given out at the assignment.
 Remember to give the agency’s card and number to the client and not your personal card.
 Bear in mind that it’s a small world and trying to convert an agency’s client to your own may lead to fewer assignments down the road.
 Not to mention bad karma!

 The Interpretation and Translation Industry is moving at high speed.
 Never before has there been so many tools, conferences, and online courses to help advance linguists’ careers.
 Take advantage of what is out there.
 A lot of these tools are free or come at a nominal cost.
 Also, remember to take advantage of related articles and blogs online.

 6. Join industry associations: local and national

 One of the best ways of ‘staying in the loop’ is by joining industry associations such as The American Translators Associations.
-Membership is optional, but of course more information is accessible to paying members.
-Their ‘Recourses’ pages provides a wealth of knowledge.
-There you can find information on Careers, Newcomers, Business Practices, Professional Developments and more.
+Membership is optional, but of course, more information is accessible to paying members.
+Their ‘Recourses’ pages provide a wealth of knowledge.
+There you can find information on Careers, Newcomers, Business Practices, Professional Developments, and more.